How to move files on Mac

 You can also use a quick keyboard command to copy and paste; here's how:

 Move to the new location and press Command-V to paste the file in place.

-It's worth remembering that the copy and paste function creates a duplicate of the original file; it doesn't move the file from one location to another.
-So if you don't want duplicate files, make sure you send the original file to the Trash, or you'll end up weighing your system down.
+It's worth remembering that the copy-and-paste function creates a duplicate of the original file — it doesn't move the file from one location to another.
+So, if you don't want duplicate files, make sure you send the original file to Trash, or you'll end up weighing your system down.
 I've put together a handy tip on managing this a little further down in the article.